Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-Caleb Martin and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Caleb Martin could make a big impact for the Miami Heat at 3:30 PM on Saturday versus the New York Knicks in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for Martin, using stats and trends to make good predictions.
+In this article we will look at Martin's prop bets, using stats to help you make good picks.

 Caleb Martin Prop Bets vs. the Knicks